 Monopoly sellers often see no threats to their superior marketplace position.
-In these examples did the power of the monopoly blind the decision makers to other possibilities?
+In these examples did the power of the monopoly hide other possibilities from the decision makers?
 Perhaps.
 As a result of their actions, this is how history unfolded.

-- allocative efficiency producing the optimal quantity of some output; the quantity where the marginal benefit to society of one more unit just equals the marginal cost - barriers to entry the legal, technological, or market forces that may discourage or prevent potential competitors from entering a market - copyright a form of legal protection to prevent copying, for commercial purposes, original works of authorship, including books and music - deregulation removing government controls over setting prices and quantities in certain industries - intellectual property the body of law including patents, trademarks, copyrights, and trade secret law that protect the right of inventors to produce and sell their inventions - legal monopoly legal prohibitions against competition, such as regulated monopolies and intellectual property protection - marginal profit profit of one more unit of output, computed as marginal revenue minus marginal cost - monopoly a situation in which one firm produces all of the output in a market - natural monopoly economic conditions in the industry, for example, economies of scale or control of a critical resource, that limit effective competition - patent a government rule that gives the inventor the exclusive legal right to make, use, or sell the invention for a limited time - predatory pricing when an existing firm uses sharp but temporary price cuts to discourage new competition - trade secrets methods of production kept secret by the producing firm - trademark an identifying symbol or name for a particular good and can only be used by the firm that registered that trademark
+allocative efficiency producing the optimal quantity of some output; the quantity where the marginal benefit to society of one more unit just equals the marginal cost deregulation removing government controls over setting prices and quantities in certain industries intellectual property the body of law including patents, trademarks, copyrights, and trade secret law that protect the right of inventors to produce and sell their inventions legal monopoly legal prohibitions against competition, such as regulated monopolies and intellectual property protection marginal profit profit of one more unit of output, computed as marginal revenue minus marginal cost monopoly a situation in which one firm produces all of the output in a market natural monopoly economic conditions in the industry, for example, economies of scale or control of a critical resource, that limit effective competition patent a government rule that gives the inventor the exclusive legal right to make, use, or sell the invention for a limited time predatory pricing when an existing firm uses sharp but temporary price cuts to discourage new competition trade secrets methods of production kept secret by the producing firm trademark an identifying symbol or name for a particular good and can only be used by the firm that registered that trademark